igrigorik/http-client-hints/draft.md

 ## Server Processing of Client Hints

-The server may decide to use provided client hint information to select an alternate resource.
-When the server performs such selection, and if the choice may affect how the resource should be processed on the client, then it must confirm the selection and indicate the value of selected resource via corresponding response header.
+Servers can modify the response sent based upon Client Hints.
+When doing so, it MUST confirm the selection and indicate the value of selected resource via corresponding response header.
+For example, this specification defines "DPR" that corresponds to the "CH-DPR" request header field.

 ### Advertising Support for Client Hints